deephaven/deephaven-core/py/client/docs/source/examples.rst

     session.bind_table(name="my_table", table=table)

 This is the general flow of how the Python client interacts with Deephaven.
 You create a table (new or existing), execute some operations on it, and then bind it to Deephaven.
-Binding the table gives it a named reference on the Deephaven server.
+Binding the table gives it a named reference on the Deephaven server, so that it can be used from the Web API or other Sessions.

 Execute a query on a table
 ##########################